 On the weekend, I sent some questions to admins.
 Their responses were delivered promptly and politely which I appreciate.
-They must have a lot on their plate.
 But their justifications deepened my concern over a course of action that saw (I think) 26 women culled.
 (It might have originally been more but some defriended Man A and were returned.)

 I bear the admins and group no ill will.
 They said they did it to protect the safety of the OP.
 They stressed she was a woman of colour.
 I trust that was their intent and I hope she feels safe.
 The admins do a lot of unpaid work that a lot of women benefit from, including me.
 I thank them for that.
 In this case, however, their judgement was poor.
 This critique is not of people but of process.